Fionta provides many types of strategic service offerings to our clients.

 Fionta helps organizations choose the perfect software to meet their needs.

-Our formal process helps reduce surprises and risk and increases end user adoption and buy-in.
+Our formal process helps reduce surprises and risk, increases end user adoption and buy-in, and considers change management a crucial avenue to success.

 Clients hire us to help in one or more of these areas: